-Like us on Facebook and follow us on Twitter (#R4R) for the latest updates.
+Be sure to like us on Facebook and follow us on Twitter (#R4R) for all of the latest news & updates!

 40 Mile: Still a race for serious competitors, the 40 mile is a one-day race from Washington, Missouri to the Race for the Rivers Festival at Frontier Park in historic Saint Charles.

-20 Mile: Designed for the less experienced racer and/or recreational paddlers, this is a (non-stop) friendly competition race at a discretionary pace.
+20 Mile: Designed for recreational paddlers and expert racers alike.
+This is a (non-stop) friendly competition race at where serious paddlers can eat up the miles, while recreational paddlers enjoy the often overlooked scenery that the Missouri River provides.
 This event begins in Weldon Spring and concludes in historic Saint Charles at the Race for the Rivers Festival in Frontier Park.

 As always, The Festival is open to any and all who are interested in good food, great music and more information about how to encourage and enjoy healthy rivers.
 All tax deductible pledges will go to support Greenway Network's various clean water initiatives.

 Back again this year, Ride for the Rivers offers yet another way to join in the fun!
 Riders are invited to cheer on the paddlers in a self-paced trek along the Katy Trail.
-Participants have their choice of a 5 mile or 25 mile loop that begins and ends at the Race for the Rivers Festival in Frontier Park or a 35 mile trek from Washington, MO to the festival.
+Participants can enjoy a 35 mile ride from Washington, MO to the festival.